ACRONIMAX/mobile-security/Readme.md

 ```

-I Hope this couples of tips help you with your goals  and i will continue adding more :partying_face:
+I Hope this couples of tips help you with your goals  and i will continue adding more :partying_face: :memo: [source](https://github.com/ACRONIMAX/mobile-security)